Meconium During Labor: What It Means, Risks & What Happens Next

 Initial Newborn Support

-If newborns show respiratory distress, the team gives supplemental oxygen right away and watches their response closely.
+If newborns show respiratory distress, the team gives supplemental oxygen and watches their response closely.
 In more serious cases, mechanical ventilation can help maintain adequate breathing while the lungs recover.

 Respiratory Assistance Options

-• Suctioning helps clear meconium from the airways
+• Suctioning helps clear visible blockage from the airway.

 Intensive Care Treatments

-For more severe meconium aspiration syndrome, surfactant therapy, inhaled nitric oxide, or ECMO can support lung function and ease the work of breathing.
+For more severe meconium aspiration syndrome, surfactant therapy, inhaled nitric oxide, or ECMO can support lung function.
+Many infants improve with timely treatment and close medical support.

 What Complications Can MAS Cause?

 Meconium aspiration syndrome (MAS) can cause significant breathing problems in newborns, including fast or labored breathing, low oxygen levels, and cyanosis.
-You may see respiratory issues that range from mild distress to severe impairment after meconium-stained amniotic fluid is inhaled.
+Respiratory issues can range from mild distress to severe impairment after a baby inhales meconium-stained amniotic fluid.

 Meconium aspiration syndrome can cause newborn breathing distress, from rapid breathing to low oxygen levels and cyanosis.